p3pping/js-disco/README.md

 Like to party?
 Want to relive Saturday Night Fever at your desk?
-Looking to really freak out you coworkers when asking for help fixing a bug?
+Looking to really freak out your coworkers when asking for help fixing a bug?
 Then this is the script for you!

 Pull this script in into your project and let the magic happen.